March 17th, 2026 Democratic Primaries

 Welcome to our 44th Ward Action progressive voter guide and call to action.
 We are not going to cover every single race in these primaries.
-Instead, we will focus on the most consequential, which all happen to intersect with our ward geographically and politically.
+Instead, we will focus on the most consequential, which all happen to intersect with our ward geographically.
 First things first.

 The Democratic Primary is March 17.
 In most of our races, there are no Republicans running—whoever wins the Democratic Primary will be our next representative.
 On paper, we have a Democratic supermajority in our city and state, but what we really need?
 We need to elect better Democrats.